mikarinneoracle/virus-scanning-on-OKE-with-autoscaler/README.md

 - Run:
 <pre>
-fn -v deploy --app scanning
+fn -v deploy --app scanning-ms
 </pre>
 This will create and push the OCIR image and deploy the Function <code>scanning-writeq</code> to the application <code>scanning</code>